PresleyHank/hondamobilityhacks-2019/autonomous_driving_data/code-samples/python/DynamoDB/README.md

 and pip, simply execute the command `pip install boto3`.
 Pip should take care of the installation process.

 ## Working with Boto3
-All examples are split between two files in the same partial class 'Program'.
-- **Program.cs** contains the main method and the DynamoDB client creation method.
-- **SampleQueries.cs** contains methods for various queries and their supporting methods.

 **This section is a walkthrough of that code.
 To view the code directly, simply go to the two files in this folder.**